 - Tmargin is time for SSB post-processing.
 Tmargin can be up to 2ms.

-- TIU is the interruption uncertainty in acquiring the first UL transmission resource, which can be a configured grant based PUSCH, dynamic grant based PUSCH, SR on PUCCH, according to NW configuration and scheduling, or PRACH if TA timer is not running and there is no PUCCH SR

 - Tfirst_SSB is the time to the end of the first complete SSB burst of target satellite, the location of which is determined by the periodicity and location of SSB of the source satellite, the ssb-TimeOffset and the difference between propagation delay of the serving satellite and the target satellite counted from the [SSB-TimeOffset reference point as defined in 38.331 [2]] to UE.

 UE is allowed to skip measurements for other cells and satellites than the target satellite and source satellite from T-service until the satellite switch completion.